somespecialone/aiosteampy/docs/proxies.md

 ### Session and proxy

-!!! note "Keep in mind"
+!!! danger "Bind your session to a proxy"
     `session` and `proxy` arguments are mutually exclusive.
 If you want to pass a `session` created by yourself, you are responsible for binding `session` to `proxy`